 Range: 247 Miles

 The Chevrolet Bolt EUV, like the Bolt EV hatchback sedan, is a great EV for drivers looking for an affordable option.
 The Bolt EUV gets a decent 247 miles of driving range from its 65.0-kWh battery pack, and solid front-wheel drive acceleration from its 200-horsepower motor.
-The Chevy Bolt EUV also qualifies for the full $7,500 federal EV tax credit.
+The Chevy Bolt EUV also qualifies for the full $7,500 federal EV tax credit that can be taken off the purchase price for eligible buyers.

 Price: $34,885